 |Purple||Loop trail to the Agrippa II palace and back||Banias springs parking||Banias springs parking||45||1-8, 21-26|

 |Blue||The one-way trail from the springs to the waterfall||Banias springs parking||Banias waterfall parking||90||1-8, 31-37|

 |Red||Loop trail that leads to the waterfall via the Suspended Trail||Banias waterfall parking||Banias waterfall parking||45||35-37, 41-43|

-Besides the four suggested trails by Israel Nature and Parks authority, I would propose another two options.
+Besides the four suggested trails by Israel Nature and Parks authority, I propose another two options.

-- Yellow – Purple: you can combine both these trails to make a slighly longer hike that will allow to see more.
-Start by following the yellow path till point of interest #16.
+- Yellow – Purple: you can combine both trails to make a slightly longer hike that will allow seeing more.
+Start by following the yellow path till the point of interest #16.
 Then instead of exiting through the rotating gate, you take the purple trail towards the Palace of Agrippa II (point #24).

-- Banias Waterfall: I loved Banias Suspended Trail, but if you do not have enough time (already took one of the hikes from Banias springs), then you can go to the waterfall directly from the waterfall parking lot.
-This will take approximately 20 minutes.
+- Banias Waterfall: I loved Banias Suspended Trail, but if you do not have enough time (or already took one of the hikes from Banias springs), you can go to the waterfall directly from the waterfall parking lot.
+It will take approximately 20 minutes.

 Note: the trail marking across this nature reserve is clear, and you do not need any extra maps besides the one you get in the booklet.

 Sunday – Thursday and Saturday: 8:00 – 17:00 (16:00 in winter).

 Friday: 8:00 – 16:00 (15:00 in winter).